How we brew

 The wort is then transferred into another large vessel and heated.
-Known as the kettle, the wort will vigorously boil away here for well over an hour – exactly how long depends on the beer style.
-This prolonged heating stops the enzyme activity from the mash stage, fixes the amount of sugar that will become available to the yeast, and sterilises the wort at the same time.
-Anything that touches the beer from this stage on will have to be sterile.
-Brewers are notorious clean freaks.
+Known as the kettle, the wort will boil away here for well over an hour – exactly how long depends on the beer style.

 The boil stage is also typically where the hops are added.
-We often add hops to the Lautering stage too (and sometimes even the mash) to increase the flavour profile, but pretty much every beer you drink will be hopped during the boil.
-That’s because the heat alters the internal structure of the hops, releasing alpha and beta acids, and carefully timed additions can give different results.
+We often add hops to the Lautering stage too (and sometimes even the mash) to increase the flavor profile, but pretty much every beer you drink will be hopped during the boil.
 Add hops earlier, you get more bitterness.
-Later additions are more for aroma and flavour.
+Later additions are more for aroma and flavor.

-Some of the by-products of fermentation are desirable (ethanol and carbon dioxide) and others are not (compounds that make beer taste appalling, like diacetyl).
 During the next stage the brewer has to let the beer condition (also sometimes called maturation).
-The yeasts calm down and re-absorb some of the unwanted compounds, then settle out to the bottom of the FV, their work – and lifespan – complete.
-What a way to go.
+The yeasts calm down and re-absorb some of the unwanted compounds, then settle out to the bottom of the FV.
+It's now they call it quits.

-Conditioning can be done at different temperatures, colder ekes out the stage to give you the lager family of beers.
-The aim of this final part of the brewing procedure is to let the aromas and flavours of the beer (it is now beer) develop and round out over time.
+Conditioning can be done at different temperatures for different styles.
+The aim of this final part of the brewing procedure is to let the aromas and flavors of the beer develop.
 The conditioning stage can last from a few days through to months, or even years in barrels.
-The brewery will – or should - retain the beer for as long as it takes for everything to reach a peak.
-When they are happy, it goes to packaging.

 The only thing remaining is to get the beer to you.
-At BrewDog we package our craft beer in bottles, cans and kegs and send it wherever it needs to go.
-We use fully recycled and recyclable aluminium cans and glass bottles, and our key kegs are also made from recycled material.
-In 2018 we pledged to remove all plastic from our multipack cans and they now ship protected by recycled cardboard.
-We cold-chain our beer to ensure the flavours we want are with you when you open the beer and reach for that glass.
-And then we mash in and start it all again.
-Cheers!
+At BrewDog we package our craft beer in cans and kegs and send it wherever it needs to go.
+We use fully recyclable aluminium cans and our key kegs are also made from recycled material.